outaagunga/documentation/guide_forex_trading.md

 **Action:**

+* Compare your manual structure analysis (Step 2) with the economic outlook (Step 1).
+* Identify 1-2 scenarios that align with your strategy (e.g., a pullback to a key level in an overall uptrend).
 * Mark **support**, **resistance**, and **trendlines** on your charts.
 * Note zones where price has reacted multiple times.

 **AI Prompt Example:**

+> I'm looking for a long trade on AUD/USD because it's at major support (0.6550) and the 4H trend is up.
+Challenge this bias by listing the top three bearish factors based on recent market data or sentiment.”
+Or
 > “Here’s what I see: EUR/USD is near 1.0800 support and trending up.
 Does that suggest a buy zone or possible reversal area?”

 ✅ *AI confirms or challenges your chart reading.*